Andrew Davenport: Experimental theatre and performance career (1988–1994)

-Children's Television Career (1991-present)
+Children's television career (1991–present)

-Ragdoll Productions (1991-2010)
+Ragdoll Productions (1991–2010)

-In 1991, Davenport joined Ragdoll Productions as a puppeteer and co-writer on the double BAFTA winning series Tots TV, (first broadcast in the UK in 1993) puppeteering and voicing the character of Tiny.
+In 1991, Davenport joined Ragdoll Productions as a puppeteer and co-writer on the double-BAFTA-winning series Tots TV, (first broadcast in the UK in 1993) puppeteering and voicing the character of Tiny.
 He co-wrote the series of 297 episodes with Tom's Puppeteer Robin Stevens.
 Anne Wood invited Davenport to join the company after seeing him perform in Gary Stevens' Animal at the CCA in Glasgow.
 Davenport went on to play a lead role in turning Ragdoll into a globally recognised, specialist preschool producer.

 Brum (1994)

-Davenport was writer and line producer on Series 2 of the series Brum, and appeared in the series as Rascally Robber.
+Davenport was writer and line producer on Series 2 of the series Brum, and appeared in two episodes as The Big Town Robber.

-Teletubbies (1997-2001)
+Teletubbies (1997–2001)

 While he was writing for Tots TV, Davenport discussed with Anne Wood the viability of a show for a younger audience that was based on developmental rather than educational rationale.
-Davenport had been working on an idea for a set of characters based on spacemen, having noticed the toddler-like proportions and antics of astronauts in footage of the moon landings.
+Davenport had been working on an idea for a set of characters based on spacemen, having noticed the toddler-like proportions and antics of astronauts in footage of the Moon landings.
 He was invited by Anne Wood to further develop the characters in response to an invitation from the BBC to pitch a new preschool show.
 Wood's invitation gave Davenport opportunity to draw heavily on the studies and theories of child development and language acquisition he was introduced to at UCL.
 The BBC stipulated that young children should appear in the show, so Davenport placed TVs in the Teletubbies' tummies to solve the scale difference between the 'monster'-size Teletubbies and young children.

 In an interview with UCL's Alumnus magazine, Davenport said "There was a tendency for makers of children's TV to come from a teaching background, and the accepted form often involved a presenter/teacher leading a group of puppets/children in learning things.
 It seemed to me to portray a situation alien to the culture of the younger preschool child.
-[They] learn by self-motivated experimentation, establishing connections and patterns - by gradually assimilating rules and adapting them to accommodate new experiences.
+[They] learn by self-motivated experimentation, establishing connections and patterns – by gradually assimilating rules and adapting them to accommodate new experiences.
 Television seemed uniquely well-equipped to address these processes."

 Despite initial negative critical reception, and rigorous scrutiny by developmental experts, Teletubbies went on to be one of the most popular and iconic shows in history, pioneering programming for pre-school children, winning 17 industry awards and broadcast in over 120 countries, being translated into 45 languages.

-Davenport co-created Teletubbies with Anne Wood, and wrote all of the 365 x 25-minute episodes.
+Davenport co-created Teletubbies with Anne Wood, and wrote all of the 365 x 25 minute episodes.

-In 2002, Davenport wrote the BAFTA winning series Teletubbies Everywhere (52 x 10 minutes).
+In 2002, Davenport wrote the BAFTA-winning series Teletubbies Everywhere (52 x 10 minutes).
 In September 2013, WildBrain acquired all rights to Teletubbies through its purchase of Ragdoll Worldwide, adding new characters and combining Davenport's original scripts with new writing.